hackforla/website/CONTRIBUTING.md

 ##### **ii.
 Complete pull request (2): Add issue number to the pull request**

 We have a GitHub action that automatically closes all issues connected to a pull request.
-So for our example (#2093) we need to make the changes:
+So for our example (PR [Update Care Link in Credits Page - #2131](https://github.com/hackforla/website/pull/2131)) we need to make the following changes:

 **From**
 ```